Sticky Pecan Sourdough Focaccia

 400 grams water, warm, 150 grams sourdough starter, 10 grams salt, 500 grams bread flour, 50 grams brown sugar

 • Perform 2-3 sets of stretch and folds to develop the dough with at least a 30 minute rest in between each set.
 To stretch and fold the dough, grab one side with a damp hand and gently shimmy the dough up, and then fold it on itself.
-Repeat this 3 more times rotating the bowl 90 degrees each time.
+Repeat this 3 more times rotating the bowl 90 degrees each time to complete one set.

 • Continue to let the dough rise for bulk fermentation untilit is risen 50% and is jiggly with bubbles forming around the sides of the bowl.
 With dough in the mid 70’s ℉, the first rise will take about 4-5 hours total, including the stretch and folds.